GTVolk/NetworkWatchDog/README.md

 It userful if you have computer that cannot be offline in network for all time up.

 <h2>Requirements:</h2>
-.NET Framework 2.0 (Preinstalled on most modern Windows OS) WiX Tools/Visual Studio WiX Plugins (for building installer)
+.NET Framework 2.0 (Preinstalled on most modern Windows OS)<br>
+WiX Tools/Visual Studio WiX Plugins (Optional.
+For building installer)